chrisknox97/school_district_analysis/README.md

 With these new scripts, we are able to assemble a new data frame and compare it against the previous data frame.
 As this removed only 461 students from a data set of 38,701; the overall district test scores' declines were relatively minimal, never exceeding 0.3%.

+    Prior to Removal of Academic Dishonest

 ![Dishonest_District](https://github.com/chrisknox97/school_district_analysis/blob/main/Resources/Dishonest_District.png)

+    After Removal of Academic Dishonesty

 ![Revised_District](https://github.com/chrisknox97/school_district_analysis/blob/main/Resources/Revised_District.png)